samd-systems/palo-alto-labs/RIP-Routing-on-Palo-Alto-NGFW/README.md

 # Lab – RIP Routing on Palo Alto NGFW

 ## Overview
-This lab demonstrates the configuration of the RIP dynamic routing protocol between a Palo Alto Networks next-generation firewall and Cisco routers in a shared routing environment.
-The focus is on dynamic route exchange, protocol behavior, and validation of RIP-learned routes within a firewall-centric topology.
+This lab demonstrates RIP control-plane behavior between a Palo Alto Networks next-generation firewall and Cisco routing peers in a shared routing environment.
+The focus is on dynamic route exchange, adjacency formation, and next-hop resolution as observed on the firewall.

-This lab is documented as a validated engineering case note rather than a step-by-step configuration walkthrough.
+This lab is documented as a validated engineering case note rather than a configuration walkthrough.

 ## Lab Objectives
-- Enable RIP on a Palo Alto firewall and Cisco routers
+- Demonstrate successful RIP adjacency formation between the firewall and routing peers
-- Advertise connected and loopback networks dynamically
-- Define active and passive RIP interfaces
-- Validate RIP-learned routes on the firewall
+- Confirm dynamic installation of RIP-learned routes on the firewall
+- Demonstrate correct next-hop resolution for dynamically learned prefixes
+- Observe stable routing behavior across the routing domain

 ## Topology Summary
-The topology consists of Cisco routers exchanging RIP updates with a Palo Alto Networks firewall on a shared network segment.
-Loopback interfaces are advertised to validate dynamic route propagation and correct next-hop resolution.
+The topology consists of Cisco routers and a Palo Alto Networks firewall exchanging RIP updates on a shared Layer-2 network segment.
+Loopback networks are advertised to demonstrate dynamic route propagation and next-hop selection.

 ## Configuration Summary
-- RIP enabled on the Palo Alto firewall virtual router
-- RIP enabled on Cisco routers
+- RIP enabled on participating routing devices
-- Loopback interfaces advertised dynamically
+- Loopback networks advertised dynamically
-- Active and passive RIP interfaces configured on the firewall
+- Active and passive RIP interfaces defined

 (Configuration details intentionally omitted; focus is on behavior and validation.)

 ## Validation and Results

+### Proof of Operational State
-- RIP adjacencies formed successfully between all devices
+- RIP adjacencies formed successfully between all participating devices
+- Periodic RIP updates exchanged across the shared routing segment

+### Route Installation and Resolution
-- RIP-learned routes were installed in the Palo Alto firewall routing table
+- RIP-learned routes installed in the Palo Alto firewall routing table
-- Correct next-hop resolution observed for dynamically learned routes
+- Correct next-hop resolution observed for all dynamically learned routes

-- Stable routing behavior verified across the environment
+### Stability
+- Routing state remained stable throughout validation
+- No unexpected adjacency flaps or route withdrawals observed

 ## Key Takeaways
-- Palo Alto firewalls can participate in legacy dynamic routing protocols
+- Palo Alto firewalls can participate reliably in legacy dynamic routing protocols
-- Dynamic routing validation should focus on routing behavior rather than configuration presence
+- Control-plane validation provides stronger assurance than configuration presence
-- Even simple routing protocols require careful interface scoping and control
+- Observable routing outcomes confirm correct dynamic routing behavior

 ## Lab Environment
 - Palo Alto Networks NGFW (VM-Series)